shabieh2/Customer_Segments/README.md

 # P3_Customer_Segments

+Unsupervised Learning

-Trying to see if we can see some pattern DT/KMC/PCA
+Trying to see if we can see some clusters KMC/GMM